geeeksonu/Machine-Learning-Based-Prediction-Model-with-Interactive-UI/README.md

+Team Members

+Sonu Kumar
+Ravulapalli Tanuja
+Nakshatra Mutyam

-Pay Predictor
+Salary Predictor

-Inspiration
+Motivation

 The purpose of this project is to develop a machine learning application that will help the general public and make learning about machine learning techniques easier.
 This application is a useful tool for analyzing possible wages because it uses data from Stack Overflow to anticipate an individual's pay based on multiple characteristics.

-Problem Synopsis
+Problem Statement

 Rather of classifying income into wide categories, the purpose of the wage Predictor is to precisely forecast an individual's real wage based on a variety of variables.
 This straightforward method aids in accurate policy and budgetary planning.

-Set of Data
+Data set

 The Stack Overflow Annual Developer Survey provided the data for this project.
 This extensive dataset offers insights on the global developer community's wages and professional behavior.[Stack Overflow Developer Survey] is the data source.(https://stackoverflow.co/survey)